sonntaghimself/exp_master/README.md

 # NOTE: To me at least, it seems to be a LOT more difficult to discern the
 # movement direction if there is only one color present. -> This may elicit the
 # need to exacerbate the majority further.

+# --> TODO: In this Version of the experiment, the proportions of the Dots are
+# not independently controllable for each task. -> Setting the proportion sets
+# it for color, as well as movement direction.
+This has to be adapted!!